Is this any way to spend the people’s money?

 So I made calls around Harrisburg, and then Pittsburgh, and confirmed that Newton is another project of billionaire Thomas Tull, a co-owner of the Pittsburgh Steelers and a former big-time Democratic Party contributor.

-Now, my sources tell me, the pension plan has pumped in a second $100 million, only more quietly, into Figs.
+Now, my sources tell me, the pension plan has pumped in a second $100 million, only more quietly, directly into Figs.

 (For its part, PSERS remains mum.
 Spokesperson Evelyn Williams replied “no comment” when I asked whether Tull had won a new round of pension money.
 Her agency normally posts investment applications endorsed by staff and advisers.)